 Applying staff access levels in your software system can be one of the trickier aspects of salon management to master.
-Access to client databases can be a touchy subject, and it can be challenging to implement the perfect balance between security and trust.
+Access to client databases and your salon appointment scheduler can be a touchy subject, and it can be challenging to implement the perfect balance between security and trust.
 Staff access is, ultimately, a personal choice.
 However, below are some important things to consider before deciding how your staff access levels should be structured.

 Start With The Foundation: Trust